- We use a virtual clinic platform called “Simple Practice”

 Invirtua is not a health care provider, but rather a Wellness Services provider and does not provide treatments of any kind.
 However, I promise to conduct my business as if I am a health care provider, when it comes to protecting your privacy and the personal health information of any members of your family.

-Since we work with children with autism, your child is the actual client in our system, with you, the parents, as the guardians.
+Since we work primarily with autistic children, your child is the actual client in our system, with you, the parents, as the guardians.
 When I use the term “you” in this document, I am referring to you and your child as my clients.

 · Make sure that protected health information (“PHI”) that identifies you is kept private.